bitrix24/b24restdocs/api-reference/crm/contacts/crm-contact-update.md

 ]
 ```

-Let's consider deleting all values except for the phone with `ID = 225`, in all possible ways:
+Let’s consider deleting all values except for the phone with `ID = 225`, in all possible ways:

 ```json
 {